bradleymackey/wwdc17/README.md

-# WWDC-2017
+# EmojiSort
-This is my WWDC 2017 scholarship submission attempt, with the subject of sorting.
-This is a programming introduction of sorts.
+This is my WWDC 2017 scholarship submission attempt, based on the subject of sorting.

+This is basically a little introduction to the purpose of sorting and shows the process of sorting for a few algorithms.

+Feel free to fork and improve.